invesdwin/invesdwin-checkstyle-plugin/README.md

 # invesdwin-checkstyle-plugin

 This plugin contains additional checks for checkstyle.
-It is packaged as an eclipse plugin, so it can be used with http://eclipse-cs.sourceforge.net by just putting the invesdin-checkstyle-plugin jar inside `eclipse/dropins/`.
+It is packaged as an eclipse plugin, so it can be used with [Eclipse-CS](http://eclipse-cs.sourceforge.net) by just putting the invesdwin-checkstyle-plugin jar inside `eclipse/dropins/`.

 ## Maven